staticaland/marklink/README.md

 # marklink

-`marklink` replaces URLs found in text with a Markdown link containing the HTML `<title>` tag.
+`marklink` replaces URLs found in text with a hyperlink containing the HTML `<title>` tag.

-Its goal is to increase the ergonomics of writing markdown, thus leading you to write more.
+Its goal is to increase the ergonomics of writing, thus leading you to write more.
 Effortlessly.

-It is inspired by [Titler by Brett Terpstra](http://brettterpstra.com/2015/02/18/titler-system-service/) for Mac OS.
+Inspired by [Titler by Brett Terpstra](http://brettterpstra.com/2015/02/18/titler-system-service/) for Mac OS and [org-cliplink](https://github.com/rexim/org-cliplink) for Emacs.

+The ultimate goal of this project is to be cross platform and support many formats, workflows and editors.

 ![Using marklink](marklink.gif)